Paris Carnegie Public Library: The library opens

-June 4, 1904 the library board met in the newly constructed building for the first time.
+On June 4, 1904, the library board met in the newly constructed building for the first time.
 The library joined 81 other structures in Illinois that Carnegie grants made possible.
 By the 1920s over 1,700 Carnegie libraries had been established throughout the United States.
 The Paris Library was built before the time that Carnegie and his secretary James Bertram began to restrict the amount of leeway communities were given in designed their Carnegie libraries.
 By 1908 Carnegie and Bertram began exercising more control over library plans.
 Carnegie's plans generally included brick buildings, for low maintenance, no fireplaces, for they wasted space, basements (necessitating stairs).
 Though the Paris Library was built four years before these plans were outlined the building is still pretty typical of Carnegie library buildings.